-For example: Self driving cars’ models get better after each drive since they add the experience from each drive to its knowledge.
+For example, Self-driving cars’ models get better after each drive since they add the experience from each drive to their knowledge.

 In conclusion, the different machine learning techniques help solve the different use cases brought forward by the problem statement and the underlying data.
 A grasp of all the different learnings and when to use one type of learning over another is useful to determine the kind of algorithm for your underlying model.

 The four most commonly used types of machine learning are:

 1. Supervised Learning

 Contrary to the popular belief, the learnings of Artificial Intelligence are quite different from the learnings in Machine Learning.
 These are as follows: